How Apple's New Credit Card Actually Works

 It's been five years since Apple Pay first launched, and these days it's just about everywhere.
-It's accepted by 70% of merchants in the U.S., and this year alone will see 10 billion transactions on the platform.
-Suffice it to say, Apple Pay is rapidly changing the commerce landscape, and now, Apple is digging even deeper into fintech with the launch of its first ever credit card: Apple Card.
+Suffice it to say, it is rapidly changing the commerce landscape, and now, Apple is digging even deeper into fintech with the launch of its first ever credit card: Apple Card.

 In partnership with Goldman Sachs and MasterCard, Apple Card is a credit card designed specifically for iPhone users.
 It's built into Apple's Wallet, where you can manage your spending and make payments right in the app.
 While it won't be available until this summer, ahead, we're breaking down the ins and outs of the new card and what makes it different from the rest on the market.